charleskoffler/clprolf/README.md

 END OF AI-based refinement.
 "

-TRYING TO DEMONSTRATE THE ADVANTAGES OF CLASS-ROLES, THE CHOSEN ROLES, AND THE INTERFACES ROLES TOO, ABOUT INCORPORATING BEST PRATICES
+DEMONSTRATION OF THE ADVANTAGES OF CLASS AND INTERFACE ROLES, AND OF THE CHOICE OF THESE ROLES, ABOUT NATURALLY INCORPORATING BEST PRATICES
-Simol was originally designed in an intent of simplify and clarify object oriented programming, nothing more.
+Simol was originally designed in an intent of simplify and clarify object-oriented programming, nothing more.
 And in a desire of making object oriented programming more fun.
 These goals finally corresponds to much best oo practices results.
-This chapter doesn't want to be a thesis, but a practical and minimalist proof of the utility of class roles.
+This chapter want to be a practical and minimalist proof of the utility of roles in incorporating best practices, if we want to think about how could we obtain a language with those qualities.

 A main innovation in simol language and framework, is that we inherently use good pratices in object-oriented programming, and some design patterns.
 We make code following SRP, for example, or SOLID principles, without effort or headache!
 We are not saying that with simol we would incorporate all the design patterns in the world, all these aspects, and all oo principles aspects, absolutely not.
-But we're saying that with simol we embeds naturally main ideas and concepts of best object oriented programming.
+But we're saying that with simol we embeds naturally main ideas and concepts of best object-oriented programming.
 Simol was not designed, initially, in the goal of applying best oo practices, but just ease object oriented programming.
 So these advantages came after the end of simol design.
-So the intent of simol design was not to prove that it could produce a magic that could permit to incorporate all the best practices of the world, but this is rather a consequence of a desire of simplicity and understandable classes and interfaces.
+They are rather a consequence of a desire of simplicity and understandable classes and interfaces.

-How do we achieve this?
-The compiler uses the semantic rules imposed to the developper about interface and class inheritance.
-The compiler fulfils these syntactic checks on inheritance thanks to the class and interface roles, to ensure that it is coherent and respect main oo principles.
-Without the class and interface roles, it could not be possible.
+Explanations: The compiler uses the semantic rules about interface and class inheritance, to search contradictions about class and interface roles.
+So it ensures that our choice of roles and contracts in our code respect the roles meaning in simol.
+So we can have an inherently coherence and respect main oo principles, because simol's philosophy is cohent with main oo principles and patterns.
 We can notice that our chosen class and interface roles are the unique ones which could allow semantic rules permitting the semantic analyser to verify much principles or respect of the philosophy of famous design patterns.
 So it needs design class roles, and such fundamental and basic class roles who distinguish business part and technical part, to permit that a language, like simol, embeds the power of inherently leverage well-known object oriented principles and design patterns.
 Classical object oriented languages, like java, do not embeds natively that quality.
 The interface roles, and interface inheritance compiler checks, thanks to them, permit to inherently obtain the Interface segregation principle of SOLID.

-The semantic rules imposed to class and interface inheritance are described in the corresponding chapter.
-For example, the rule of not permit a simu_real_world_obj to inherit from a simu_comp_worker, or the contrary, implies that we would separate technical and business part, and enforce that the programmer uses effectively correct class roles.
-Another example, for the interfaces, is to not allow a compat_interf_capacity to inherit of a compat_interf_version, so it goes in the direction of the Interface segregation principle.
-To give another example on interfaces, not following a correct choice between compat_interfs for an interface, will be detected by the compiler, with great chance, with checks like verify that there is no two interfaces version inherited by a class.

 (END OF THE DESCRIPTION OF THE LOSIM LANGUAGE)
 ********************************************************************************